 We believe that every member of staff deserves a Living Wage.
 You can find out more about the Living Wage by visiting www.livingwage.org.uk

-We have vacancies for a Fundraiser and also for Care Support Workers in our Crossroads Care Service.
-The Application Packs for the posts are available for downloading below and includes: an Application Form, Recruitment Monitoring Form and a Job Description and Person Specification.
-You can also find some background information about Carers in Hertfordshire below.
+We have vacancies for an Admiral Nurse, a Carer Involvement and Development Worker and our Crossroads Care Service is recruiting Care Support Workers.
+The Application Pack for the post is available for downloading in the download area at the bottom of the page (please scroll down).
+The pack includes: an Application Form with Recruitment Monitoring Form and a Job Description and Person Specification.
+You can also find some background information about Carers in Hertfordshire in the download area.

 If you have any questions please contact 01992 58 69 69.

 Carers Involvement and Development Worker - Learning difficulties, physical disabilities, autism, dementia and frail old age.

 22 hours a week.
 Salary is £14,207 (Full-time equivalent, 37 hours a week, is £23,895 per annum).

 We are looking for a confident and outgoing person for the role of Carers Involvement and Development Worker within our Involvement Team.
 This role supports and enables unpaid carers to speak up about the issues that are important to them, particularly in relation to learning disability, physical disability and long-term illness, autism, dementia and frail old age.
 The post will primarily cover parts of North and East Hertfordshire, although the post holder will be required to work across the County on occasions.